There are five top things you can check around your pool to help make it safe:

 Pool safety laws

-- New pool safety laws were implemented on 1 December 2015, which require all regulated Queensland swimming pools to meet the single swimming pool barrier standard.
-Fines from $883 apply to owners of pool fences that do not meet this standard.
+- Pool safety laws implemented on 1 December 2015 require all regulated Queensland swimming pools to meet the single swimming pool safety standard.
+Fines starting from $883 apply to owners of pool fences not meeting this standard.

 - Although changes from pre-existing Ipswich City Council laws are minimal, you may be affected by the following requirements: